swevans/viewport-config/README.md

 ## Why access this tag? ##
 For starters, there are a sizeable of people on the internet [looking for javascript functionality surrounding the viewport](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=get+viewport+scale).
 There are also instances were you might need to scale elements or assets based on the current viewport scale.

 This project was prompted by the need for [high definition canvas rendering](http://www.html5rocks.com/en/tutorials/canvas/hidpi/) when css pixels do not match device pixels.
-To achieve HD rendering when the html is scaled down, the canvas element itself must be scaled up.
+To achieve HD rendering when the html is scaled up, the canvas element must rendered in at a larger size relative to the html scale factor.
+If HTML is scaled up by 2, the canvas should render contents at twice the size to prevent blurring when the browser presents the scaled canvas raster.

 An example:
 - Device: iPad3